marklundin/pcpm/README.md

 Grab the PCPM extension from the Chrome Webstore then open up or create a new project in PlayCanvas.

-PCPM is opt-in only.
-It will only run if a *package.json* file exists at the root of the asset registry.
-To initialize your project to use PCPM, open the **Package Manager Settings** in the Edittor Settings Panel and click the *'+ Add package.json'*.
+PCPM is opt-in only. *It will only run if a **package.json** file exists at the root of the asset registry*.
+To initialize your project to use PCPM, create a new JSON file in the root of the Asset Registry and rename it to 'package.json'.
+Refresh the editor page and the PCPM extension manager should now be configured.

+### Compiling the code

+Your project scripts are now available to the pacakage manager.
+In order to build your code, [open the Code editor](https://developer.playcanvas.com/en/user-manual/scripting/code-editor/#opening-the-code-editor) for your project and either make a change to a file and save it, or click the PCPM extension icon in the browser window to compile the current code.

+## Using the Package Manager

-### Importing Modules
+### Importing Local Scripts

-PCPM upgrades your scripts to first class [js modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) which means you can export code from any script
+PCPM upgrades your scripts to [js modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) which means you can export code from any script and imported into another

 ```javascript
 export const util